yetulaxman/linux-2/_tutorials/02a-hello-world.md

 - Amazon Elastic Container Registry
 - Azure Container Registry

 Default registry for docker client is DockerHub.
-For other registries, one has to write full name docker images.
-It would look something like this: host name/repository/imagename:tag.
+For other registries, one has to write fully qualified name of docker images and it would look something like this: *host name/repository/imagename:tag*.